nginx-proxy/acme-companion/README.md

 * Automatically creation of a Strong Diffie-Hellman Group (for having an A+ Rate on the [Qualsys SSL Server Test](https://www.ssllabs.com/ssltest/)).
 * Work with all versions of docker.

-***NOTE***: The first time this container is launch it generate a new Diffie-Hellman group file.
+***NOTE***: The first time this container is launched it generates a new Diffie-Hellman group file.
 This process can take several minutes to complete (be patient).

 #### Usage

 To use it with original [nginx-proxy](https://github.com/jwilder/nginx-proxy) container you must declare 3 writable volumes from the [nginx-proxy](https://github.com/jwilder/nginx-proxy) container:
 * `/etc/nginx/certs` to create/renew Let's Encrypt certificates
-* `/etc/nginx/vhost.d` to change the configuration of vhosts (need by Let's Encrypt)
+* `/etc/nginx/vhost.d` to change the configuration of vhosts (needed by Let's Encrypt)
 * `/usr/share/nginx/html` to write challenge files.

 Example of use: